Sustainable relations with stakeholders

 Relations with suppliers and subcontractorsOne of Group’s commitments is to build balanced long-term relations with suppliers and subcontractors.
 In each of its projects, VINCI develops partnership-based approaches with its suppliers and favours relationships at local level with small and medium-sized enterprises (SMEs).
 VINCI makes every effort to ensure that all its subcontractors scrupulously comply with regulations in force in the countries where Group companies operate.
 Introduced in 2012, the Group’s supplier performance charter spells out VINCI’s expectations of its partners and reaffirms the Group’s commitments as a signatory to the UN Global Compact.
 In 2014, the Responsible Purchasing Committee defined the priorities of VINCI’s responsible purchasing policy in order to raise the level of collective excellence and foster dialogue with stakeholders.

-A few results of our activities (at end 2015)- Purchases represented about 59% of the Group’s revenue.
+A few results of our activities (at end 2018)- Purchasing represented around 57% of revenue.

 Stakeholder dialogue, historically implemented on major projects, is to be extended to all types of projects and all regions and adapted to local realities and the diversity of partners and public stakeholders concerned.